-We request comment on our analyses, the proposed authorization, and any other aspect of this Notice of Proposed IHA for the proposed survey.
-We also request comment on the potential for renewal of this proposed IHA as described in the paragraph below.
-Please include with your comments any supporting data or literature citations to help inform our final decision on the request for MMPA authorization.
+We request comment on our analyses, the proposed authorization, and any other aspect of this Notice of Proposed IHA for the proposed low-energy marine geophysical survey and icebreaking activity in the Amundsen Sea.
+We also request at this time comment on the potential renewal of this proposed IHA as described in the paragraph below.
+Please include with your comments any supporting data or literature citations to help inform decisions on the request for this IHA or a subsequent Renewal.